DOMESTIC GAG RULE REDUCES CONTRACEPTIVE ACCESS FOR 30,000 WOMEN LIVING IN MISSOURI

 Data from Power to Decide show that 375,800 women living at or below 250% of the poverty level in Missouri live in contraceptive deserts, counties in which there is not reasonable access to a health center offering the full range of contraceptive methods.
 Nationally, more than 19 million U.S. women of low income live in contraceptive deserts.

 In this challenging landscape, states like Missouri can take steps to partially alleviate the impact of damaging federal policies and to proactively expand access to contraception in various ways.
 For example, through The Right Time initiative, a number of clinics in Missouri are providing free and low- cost contraception to those who need it and increasing access to the full range of contraceptive methods.
 Expanding Medicaid to low-income adults would help decrease the percentage of uninsured women, and by extension, give them contraceptive coverage.
 In addition, allowing pharmacists to prescribe contraception, and requiring insurance to cover an extended supply of prescription contraceptives can make it easier to access some contraceptive methods.
+To further expand access, Missouri could allow pharmacists to prescribe contraception.
 Missouri can also guard against additional barriers to access by enacting policies that protect insurance coverage of the full range of contraceptive methods.
 More information about these policies can be found here.

 Power to Decide is a private, non-partisan, non-profit organization that works to ensure all people—no matter who they are, where they live or what their economic status might be—have the power to decide if, when and under what circumstances to get pregnant and have a child.
 Please visit us at www.PowerToDecide.org or follow us on Facebook and Twitter.